LuminationDev/LeadMeLabs---HostingServer/README.md

 # LeadMeLabs---HostingServer

-A basic hosting server for downloading the latest versions Labs Launcher (old), (Station & NUC), SetVol, SteamCMD.
+A basic hosting server for downloading the latest versions Labs Launcher, (Station & NUC), SetVol, SteamCMD.

 Used with the LeadMeLabs-Launcher for updating and installing of zipped projects